Employees: information and support

 Time off after a miscarriage

-If you have experienced the physical loss and need sick leave after a miscarriage (for physical or mental health reasons), it should be recorded as pregnancy-related sickness.
-This means that it should not be used against you in any way (for example as a reason to discipline you, refuse promotion or make you redundant).
+If you have experienced the physical loss and need sick leave after a miscarriage (for physical or mental health reasons), it must be recorded as pregnancy-related sickness.
+This means that it cannot be used against you in any way (for example as a reason to discipline you, refuse promotion or make you redundant).

 You should be able to self-certify that the leave is pregnancy-related for the first seven days.
-After this, you will need a GP or medical practitioner to give you a fit note to certify it is pregnancy-related.
+After this, you will need a GP or health professional to give you a fit note to certify it is pregnancy-related.
 If you have been treated in hospital you may be able to get this note from someone there.
-Otherwise, it might be a good idea to make an appointment with your GP (make an emergency appointment if needs be).
-During the coronavirus pandemic you may not be able to see your GP face to face.
-They may be able to issue a fit note after a telephone consultation.
+Otherwise, it might be a good idea to make an appointment with your GP (make an emergency appointment if needs be) or other health professional.
+You can read more about who can sign a ‘fit note’ here.

 Most GPs should be able to help, even if your pregnancy is not yet in your medical notes.
 Take anything that can help explain the situation – for example, any period tracker or record you have of your cycle.
 It’s possible they may wish to examine you.

-If you go back to work and then realise you need further time off, you should ask your GP to continue to certify it as pregnancy-related.
-Sadly, you may find some GPs are reluctant to do this.
-You could try and see another doctor or ask for a second opinion.
+If you go back to work and then realise you need further time off, you should ask your GP or another health professional to continue to certify it as pregnancy-related.
+Sadly, you may find some are reluctant to do this.
+You could try and see another doctor or professional or ask for a second opinion.

 If you feel unable to tell your employer about your miscarriage, or you choose not to, any leave you take will be recorded as ordinary sick leave and your organisation’s standard sickness policy will apply.
 Your absence won’t be protected as pregnancy-related.

 If you are off for longer than seven calendar days, you will need a fit note.
-You could ask your doctor not to share detailed information with your employer on this form.
+You could ask your doctor or health professional not to share detailed information with your employer on this form.
 This will be at his/her discretion, though most are likely to be sympathetic.

 If you feel unable to speak to your manager, you could consider speaking directly to the HR department, if your company has one, though we appreciate this isn’t without its difficulties.